AntonioDehesa/tilop/README.md

 * The Complete 2021 Web Development Bootcamp, by Angela Yu
 * Cracking the Coding Interview

+## Day 108: Nov 23 2021
+### Today's progress:

+Continued with the course, but I have had a slow streak.

+### Sources:
+* The Complete 2021 Web Development Bootcamp, by Angela Yu

 ### Resources

 * Python for Computer Vision with OpenCV and Deep Learning, by Jose Portilla